everycure-org/matrix/docs/src/getting_started/onboarding_guide.md

 > Our graph database, i.e., Neo4J comes with out-of-the-box functionality to compute both node and topological embeddings in-situ.
 The Kedro pipeline orchestrates the computation of these.

+#### Modelling

+The modelling pipeline trains drug repurposing prediction models using knowledge graph embeddings generated in the embeddings pipeline.

+The main steps are as follows:
+1. *Prepare ground truth dataset*.
+Load ground truth positive and negative drug-disease pairs.
+Perform test-train split.
+2. *Synthesise additional training data*.
+Synthesise additional drug-disease pairs for training using an appropriate sampling strategy.
+3. *Perform hyperparameter tuning*.
+Optimise model hyperparameters to maximise performance according to a chosen objective function.
+4. *Train final model*.
+Train a drug repurposing prediction model with hyperparameters found in the previous step.
+5. *Check model performance*.
+Computes classification metrics using the test portion of the ground truth data.

+> The step *check model performance* only gives a partial indication of model performance intended as a quick sanity check.
+The evaluation pipeline must be run before making conclusions about model performance.

+As well as single models, the pipeline has the capability to deal with *ensembles* of models trained with resampled synthesised training data.

 #### Evaluation